r-gilchrist/salary-calculator-typescript/README.md

 - Adjustable gross salary and pension percentage inputs
 - Real-time calculation updates as you type

+## How to run

+1. Clone the repository
+2. Navigate to the root directory
+3. `npm install`
+4. `npm start`
+5. Navigate to `localhost:5500/index.html`

 ## Current Limitations

-- Not accurate for anything over £50,0000
+- Not accurate for anything over £50,0000 (apologies to all devs)
 - Assumes you hold a plan 1 student loan
 - Assumes you have a regular tax code (1257L)